optimisemediagroup/optimise-gtm-universal-tag/README.md

-# optimise-gtm-universal-tag
+# Optimise Universal Tag for Google Tag Manager
-Optimise Universal Tracking Tag for GTM
+This is a Google Tag Manager Template to add the Optimise Universal tag.